 Note: If there are one or more plugins active, additional mouse or keyboard bindings may be present.
 In general, the left mouse button is used to select, pick or move, and the right mouse button is used to draw a shape for the operation.

 On the Mac, Ctrl + mouse button can also be used to draw or right-click.
-You can also press and release the space bar to make the next drag operation a drawing operation.
+You can also invoke draw mode as described above in the section on modes.